tanjainfineon/AdafruitXMC14002GO/README.md

 Necessary HW:
 - Adafruit Neopixel, 12 Pixel (we used: https://www.adafruit.com/product/1643)
 - XMC1400 2GO -> 5V supply needed!
+--

-Note: official repo is https://github.com/Infineon/XMC-for-Arduino, but this repo does not support the XMC 1400 2GO.
+Note: official repo for XMC support:  https://github.com/Infineon/XMC-for-Arduino, but this repo does not support the XMC 1400 2GO.
 Therefore, use this repo!
 ---

 ## Installation